hpi-schul-cloud/schulcloud-server/apps/server/doc/decisions.md

 Solution: Use in schulcloud-server, extend strong typing over the api via openAPI and use it in nuxt-client.

+#### Strict settings: Property Initialization

+Due to different ways of how instances are generated while we focus on having strict settings enabled by default, we have the following exceptions for [strict property initialization](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html#strict-class-initialization) defined:

+- reponse dtos (generated in controllers by mappers based on entities) will get constructors added for setting all or at least all required properties via constructors
+- request dtos will use ! on properties ang do not get constructors added.
+The validity must be defined by and match with class validator decorators on properties.
+The application then will generate valid instances on input data.
+- for entity id and _id the developer must know if the values are present or not depending on persistence state of an entity
+- all other classes should use complete constructors, and avoid use of ! on properties, especially all providers, and entities for application use and testing
+- legacy code might have got some ! added which should be removed and get constructors added correctly.

 ### Mikro-ORM

 #### Typescript Support